HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Meta Platforms, Inc. (FB) Investors Who Suffered Over $5 Million Losses to Contact Firm's Attorneys, Firm Investigating Possible Securities Law Violations

 SAN FRANCISCO, Feb.
-03, 2022 (GLOBE NEWSWIRE) -- Hagens Berman urges Meta Platforms, Inc. ( FB) investors with significant losses to submit your losses now.
+4, 2022 /PRNewswire/ -- Hagens Berman urges Meta Platforms, Inc. (NASDAQ: FB) investors with significant losses to submit your losses now.
 The firm is investigating possible securities law violations and certain investors may have valuable claims.

 844-916-0895